U.S. handling of tariffs raises appearance of 'improper influence' - watchdog

 WASHINGTON, Oct 30 (Reuters) - Lack of transparency in the Commerce Department's handling of steel and aluminum tariffs raised the appearance that certain companies may have had "improper influence" in the process, its internal watchdog said in a document made public on Wednesday.

-The audit related to the way companies were able to request that they be exempted from having to pay 25% tariffs on imported steel and 10% tariffs on imported aluminum, that were imposed by U.S. President Donald Trump in March 2018, under Section 232 of the 1962 Trade Expansion Act.

-It found evidence that the department had an unofficial appeals process; changed its internal review criteria after communicating with a company that objected to an earlier decision; and failed to fully document more than 100 meetings and phone calls with interested parties.
+It found evidence that the department had an unofficial appeals process; changed its internal review criteria after communicating with a company that objected to an earlier decision; and failed to document off-the-record discussions.

-"We believe that these issues give the perception that the Section 232 exclusion request review process is neither transparent nor objective," the IG's office said in a management alert dated Oct.
-28 and made public Wednesday.
-It said the findings contributed to "the appearance of improper influence in decision-making for tariff exclusion requests."
+In a management alert dated Oct.
+28 and made public Wednesday, the IG's office said it found "a lack of transparency that contributes to the appearance of improper influence in decision-making for tariff exclusion requests."

-Democratic presidential candidate Elizabeth Warren, who had asked the IG to review the exclusion review process, hailed the report as evidence "that the Trump administration's tariff exclusion process was rigged from the start to benefit big, well-connected, and in many cases, foreign-owned companies."

-Warren, a senator from Massachusetts, requested the IG review in August 2018 after discovering that Rusal, a subsidiary of a sanctioned Russian company, had received an exemption.
-Her office said it found that the overwhelming majority of exemptions from the tariffs had gone to the U.S. subsidiaries of foreign-owned companies rather than U.S.-headquartered firms.
+The report comes amid growing concern about President Donald Trump's tariff policies and their negative impact on global growth.
+Democratic presidential candidate Elizabeth Warren and other lawmakers have also raised concerns about conflicts of interest, and backlogs in processing requests for exclusions.

+Trump imposed 25% tariffs on imported steel and 10% tariffs on imported aluminum in March 2018 based on national security grounds, citing Section 232 of the 1962 Trade Expansion Act.

 Companies can request exemptions from the Section 232 tariffs for certain products if they are not available domestically.
 The exclusions are made on a case-by-case basis, but other companies can object to the exclusions being granted.